cristan/improved-un-locodes/README.md

 Unlocode,Parent
 DEBHQ,DEHAM
 ```
-With this, you can easily find out these are all related.
+With this, you can easily find out these are related.

 # Actually working aliases
 It's impossible to find out that both "Vienna" and "Wien" are in fact the same city with UN/LOCODE [ATVIE](https://unlocode.info/ATVIE).
 That is, if you use the offical dataset.